Live Webinar

 Participants will be able to:

-• Know how to enter a session with a regulated nervous system
+Apply strategies to enter and leave a session with a regulated nervous system.

-• Know what "courage" is, where it comes from and how to find it in yourself
+Identify what "courage" is, where it comes from, and how to find it in one's self.

 Educational Goal